-In the programming domain, a safe transformation is a type of transformation in which the transformed program is semantically equivalent to the original program, and at the same time, guarantee the executability of the program.
-In the area of malware detection, there are three kinds of transformations that attackers can use to manipulate malicious programs~\cite{b26}: (i) \textit{feature addition}, (ii) \textit{feature removal}, and (iii) \textit{feature modification}.
-In feature addition, attackers add new contents (e.g., API calls) to the programs and in feature removal, contents such as user permissions are removed.
-Feature modification is the combination of addition and removal transformations into malware programs.
-Most studies have only considered the feature addition since removing features from source code is a complex operation that may crash malware samples.

-Code transplantation~\cite{b26,b29}, system-predefined transformation~\cite{b28}, and dummy transformation~\cite{b20,b24,b27,b75,b90} are three possible feature-addition transformations for manipulating Android apps.
-Generally, the following two issues arise when considering feature additions:
+In the programming domain, a safe transformation \ha{refers to a problem-space transformation} that maintains the semantic equivalence of the original program while ensuring its excitability. \ha{In the adversarial malware domain, safe transformations, which guarantee preserved-semantics constraint, can become adversarial transformations if they are also plausible and robust to processing (refer to~\ref{appendix:problem_space_constraints} for additional details regarding these constraints).
+Generally, in} the context of \ha{Android} malware detection, attackers have three types of \ha{adversarial} transformations at their disposal to manipulate malicious \ha{apps}~\cite{b26}: (i) \textit{feature addition}, (ii) \textit{feature removal}, and (iii) \textit{feature modification}.
+Feature addition involves adding new elements, such as API calls, to the programs, while feature removal entails removing contents like user permissions.
+Feature modification combines both addition and removal transformations in malware programs.
+Most studies have primarily focused on feature addition, as removing features from the source code is a complex operation that may cause malware apps to crash.
+Code transplantation~\cite{b26,b29}, system-predefined transformation~\cite{b28}, and dummy transformation~\cite{b20,b24,b27,b75,b90} are three potential methods for adding features to manipulate Android apps.
+However, two main issues arise when considering feature additions: